| There are two different ways to query this database:

 On rare occasions, nutrient data were collected at times/locations when CTD data were not collected.

 If you wish to view these data, only choose nutrient parameters, do not include CTD data in your query.
+If you wish to include CTD data only where nutrient data were collected, refine your query to select your nutrient ">0".

 Discrete data/water grab samples (chlorophyll a, dissolved oxygen, and SPM) occur at a subset of CTD stations on